 Then the entire process is repeated for verse two.
 This time around, however, the first six measures are played by the entire band instead of the accented answering, Ringo riding on the cymbal with eighth-beats throughout and performing his eleventh-measure drum fill on toms this time around.
 John excitedly adds extraneous guitar phrases during the open spaces without vocal lines and Paul gets even more adventurous on bass along the way.
 In the final measure, John, Paul and George sing “She's so...” in the final break in anticipation of the refrain that comes next.

 This instrumental verse is essentially similar to the second verse but played mostly in a more subdued manner without John's vocals.
-His lead guitar work is the primary focus which is played soulfully while Ringo alters from tom to snare in a jazz-like rhythm while still riding on the cymbal, playing his eleventh-measure drum fill on the toms.
+The primary focas is his lead guitar work which is played soulfully while Ringo alters from tom to snare in a jazz-like rhythm while still riding on the cymbal, playing his eleventh-measure drum fill on the toms.
 Once again, the final measure includes the incomplete phrase “She's so...” as heard at the conclusion of the second verse.
 The refrain that follows is a virtual repeat of the first refrain with the exception being the word “heavyyyyy” coming in on the third measure this time instead of the fourth, this still extending into the fifth measure as before.
 The vocalists then repeat the entire phrase "She's so heavyyyy" instead of just the last word as they had done in the previous refrain, repeating the layered vocals as before.

-The fourth and final verse comes next which is somewhat identical to the second verse.
-Some exceptions include Ringo continuing his jazz-like altering from toms to snare throughout until the final section begins on measure 21.
-Paul's bass hijinks go even further in this verse, such as with his fast-moving descending notes in measure eleven.
-Also, John's vocal/guitar interplay gets even fancier as he even adds a few added words this time around, such as “babe,” “you know” and a final “...mad” to complete the “driving me...” phrase in measure 20.
+The fourth and final verse, which is somewhat identical to the second verse, comes next.
+Some exceptions include Ringo continuing his jazz-like altering from toms to snare throughout until the final section begins on measure 21, Paul's bass hijinks going even further in this verse, such as with his fast-moving descending notes in measure eleven, and John's vocal/guitar interplay getting fancier as he even adds a few extra words this time around, such as “babe,” “you know” and a final “...mad” to complete the “driving me...” phrase in measure 20.
 He also adds the blood-curdling “YEAAAAAHHHH!” scream in measures 21 and 22, signifying the high point of John's emotional plea to Yoko in the song, followed by the indecipherable voice heard during the break in measure 24.

 After John, Paul and George's introductory phrase “She's so...” as heard in the final measure of the last verse, which are the final lyrics heard in the song, we plunge head-first into the final refrain of the song, which is also used as its conclusion.
 The five measure pattern of the refrain is heard a total of fifteen times which comes to a total of 75 measures, including the final chopped off ending of the song.
 The double-tracked rhythm guitar pattern played by John is slightly off beat in the first measure but he quickly gets in step by the second measure.
 At the end of the third measure, the multiple-overdubbed guitars of John and George hone in on Paul's original bass melody line to add an immediate thickness to the sound which permeates the remainder of the song.